- Best ResultsAre very rare

 - Cost $-$$

 Microneedling is an excellent treatment modality for many skin conditions.
 Melasma is not one of them.
 In most cases, microneedling worsens this condition.
-The gold standard for treating melasma is a combination of sun protection, pigment inhibitors & low powered lasers.
-Some cases can improve with superficial peels.
+The gold standard for treating melasma is a combination of sun protection, pigment inhibitors & ultra short pulse duration lasers.
+Sun protection has to be paramount for effective pigment fading.
+Picosure Pro provides the fastest clearances with the least amount of side effects.

 FactsFacts on Melasma Microneedlng